mdempsky/go114-fuzz-build/README.md

-go114-fuzz-build is a mostly-drop-in replacement for github.com/dvyukov/go-fuzz-build's -libfuzzer build mode, but uses cmd/compile's native libfuzzer instrumentation (to be included experimentally in Go 1.14) instead of source-to-source transformation.
+go114-fuzz-build is a mostly-drop-in replacement for github.com/dvyukov/go-fuzz-build's -libfuzzer build mode, but uses cmd/compile's native libfuzzer instrumentation (included experimentally in Go 1.14) instead of source-to-source transformation.

 # Example